arungudelli/angularjswiki/content/en/fontawesome/fa-confluence.md

-## Confluence Icon with Fixed Width
+## fa-confluence Icon with Fixed Width

 All the font awesome icons does not have same width.